SOFR

 What Are SOFR Swap Rates?

-SOFR is based on overnight repurchase agreements (repos) that are collateralized by U.S. Treasury securities.
+SOFR is based on overnight repurchase agreements (repos) that are collateralized by US Treasury securities.

 SOFR swap rates are used by market participants to hedge or speculate on interest rate movements.